-Research approach constitute the plan and the procedure for research that span the steps from broad assumptions to detailed methods of data collection, analysis, and interpretation (Creswell, 2014).
-Creswell (2014) further suggests that a quantitative research approach is suitable for testing objective theories by examining the relationship among variables.
-Accordingly, this research followed a quantitative approach to conduct the research.
+Research approach constitute the plan and the procedure for research that span the steps from broad assumptions to detailed methods of data collection, procedure analysis, and interpretation (Creswell,2014).
+Creswell (2014) further suggests that both quantitative and qualitative research approach is suitable for testing objective theories by examining the relationship among variables.
+Accordingly, this research followed both quantitative and qualitative approach to conduct the research.
 A quantitative data was therefore collected using a survey of customers' satisfaction across the claim management process and analyzed.
-The research was also designed as a cross-sectional research as data was collected at one point in time
+And also quantitative data was collected from the corporation's policy and procedures

-3.2.Research Design
+3.2.
+Research Design

-Research design constitutes the blueprint for the collection, measurement, and analysis of data (Cooper and Schindler, 2014).
+Research design constitutes the blue print for the collection, measurement, and analysis of data (Cooper and Schindler, 2014).
 This research is designed as a descriptive research.
-According to Thyer (2001), a descriptive study is one in which information is collected without changing the environment and it is used to obtain information concerning the current status of the phenomena to describe "what exists" with respect to variables or conditions in a situation.
+According to Chinese scholarship council, 2021, descriptive research design focuses on describing the aspects of the study in a detailed manner where the researcher starts with a general idea and uses research as a tool which could lead to the subjects that would be dealt in the incoming future.

-3.3.Sample and Sampling Technique
+3.3.
+Sample and Sampling Technique

 The research looks at the effect of the motor insurance claims management process on customers' satisfaction at EIC.
 The primary population of the study, therefore, constitutes existing motor insurance customers of EIC.
-This research took a sample of those customers to collect data from.
+Representative sample were considered to collect the required information from motor insurance customers in the five districts of EIC in Addis Ababa.
 Sampling is related with the selection of a subset of individuals from within a population to estimate the characteristics of whole population.
 The two main advantages of sampling are the faster data collection and lower cost (Singh and Masuku, 2014).

 If sampling is chosen, the researcher must determine which and how many people to interview, which and how many events to observe, or which and how many records to inspect (Cooper and Schindler, 2014).
-This research based its sample size determination on VanVoorhis and Morgan (2007) paper where their analysis of 'understanding power and rules of thumb for determining sample size' mention Green (1991) procedures for determining regression sample sizes.
+This research based its sample size determination on Van Voorhis and Morgan (2007) where their analysis of understanding power and rules of thumb for determining sample size mention Green (1991) procedures for determining regression sample sizes.
 The analysis suggests n > 50 + 8 m (where m is the number of IVs) for testing the multiple correlation and n > 104 + m for testing individual predictors.
 Although Green's (1991) formula is more comprehensive, there are two other rules of thumb that could be used.
-With five or fewer predictors, (this number would include correlations), a researcher can use Harris's (1985) formula for yielding the absolute minimum number of participants.
-Harris suggests that the number of participants should exceed the number of predictors by at least 50 (i.e., total number of participants equals the number of predictor variables plus 50), a formula much the same as Green's mentioned above.
-For regression equations using six or more predictors, an absolute minimum of 10 participants per predictor variable is appropriate.
+With five or fewer predictors, (this number would include correlations), a researcher can use Harris's (1985)formula for yielding the absolute minimum number of participants.
+Harris suggests that the number of participants should exceed the number of predictors by at least 50 (i.e. total number of participants equals the number of predictor variables plus 50), a formula much the same as Green's mentioned above.
+For regression equations using six or more predictors, an absolute minimum of 10 participants predictor variable is appropriate.

-As indicated in the research framework (fig.1) this research has one DV and six IV.
-Accordingly, the research considered Green's (1991) formula for testing predictors which results:
+As indicated in the research framework (fig.2.1) this research has one DV and six IV.
+Accordingly, the research considered Green's (1991) formula for testing predictors which results: Where n = sample size and m = no. of predictors.

-n = 104 + m = 104 + 6 = 110Where n =sample size m =no. of predictors

 Since obtaining a sampling frame from EIC (a list of all customers) is a challenge, conducting a probability sampling is practically impossible.
-To this end, a non-probability sampling technique of convenience sampling (also known as availability sampling) was used.
+To this end, a non- probability sampling technique of convenience sampling (also known as availability sampling) was used.
 Saunders, et al (2012) recommend the use of convenience sampling for the purpose of reducing the time and cost required for data collection.
-Taking four of the biggest branches in Addis Ababa, data was collected from customers that are available at branch office during data collection.
+Data was collected from customers randomly who were available at the five districts of motor insurance located in addis ababa.